djacobow/detrumpify/README.md

 ### v1

-- very simple, everything is hard-coded
+- original version, very simple, everything hard-coded
+- deprecated
 - On the Chrome Web Store this is called "Detrumpify Classic"
-- This version is the only version on the Mozilla FF add-on site

 ### v2

-- This is the recommended version for use going forward.
-This is called "Detrumpify" on the Chrome Web Store
+- This is the current version.
+It is called "Detrumpify" on the Chrome Web Store and in the Firefox Add-On page.
-- User has small amount of easy configurability by being able to choose among some pre-canned configurations.
+- User has small amount of _easy_ configurability by being able to choose among some pre-canned configurations.
-- configuration is loaded from external json or the user can edit the json directly, making arbitrary changes.
+- configuration is loaded from external json or the user can edit the json
+- User get a large amount of more difficult configurability by means of editing config files. directly, making arbitrary changes.

 See the respective READMEs in v1 and v2 for more info.